Some of the earliest rhinocerous fossils in the world were found in the John Day fossil beds.

 Scenic Silver Falls State Park has the highest concentration of waterfalls in the United States.
 (Photo courtesy Thomas Chamberlin)

 The groundbreaking Oregon Bottle Bill in 1971 required a five-cent refund for bottles and cans.
-After all these years, the refund is still a nickel.
+The refund finally increased to ten cents in 2017.

 Oregon's first capital punishment came in 1850 when five Cayuse Indians were hanged in Oregon City after being convicted for the Whitman Massacre.